How to set-up ADF Pipeline from Oracle Fusion Cloud to Snowflake Using BI Connector

 • Click + New to create a new one:

-• Give Name to Snowflake Linked Service
+• Give Name to Linked Service

 • Click Test Connection to ensure successful connectivity.